 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-Spring is on its way, which means athletes everywhere are emerging from hibernation and throwing on their running shoes.
+Spring is here, which means athletes everywhere are emerging from hibernation and throwing on their running shoes.
 Before you join their ranks, follow along as Adam Bennett, MD, Sports Medicine at NorthShore, answers our sports-injury prevention questions, from what changes you should make to your diet if you’re in training, to what you should do if training starts to hurt:

 If you experience pain while in training for an athletic event, what are your options?
 The main issue is to determine the cause of the pain.
 If the cause is muscle soreness, then more rest between runs or training may help.
 Additionally, some strength training via yoga, Pilates or basic weight lifting may diminish soreness after a workout.
 If pain persists, seek medical care, which could include X-rays depending on the site and severity of the pain.